 The program will feature technology futurist Tim O’Reilly, author of “What’s the Future and Why It’s Up to Us” who will talk about the changes in the nature of work.

-Digital Fabrication expert Sarah Boisvert, author of “The New Collar Economy” will talk about how technological changes are creating the need for a new
+Digital Fabrication expert Sarah Boisvert, author of “The New Collar Workforce” will talk about how technological changes are creating the need for a new

 kind of workforce.
 These changes are requiring that we take a fresh look at college and career pathways.